My Style of Yoga

 I am drawn to teach yoga to share its curative qualities in ways that are safe and accessible to those experiencing energy limiting conditions and/or chronic pain: Gentle and accessible movement to soothe the nervous system, reduce muscle stiffness and uplift our body & mind.
 My particular interests lie at the intersection of yogic science, traditional Chinese medicine and neuroscience.
 My practice is also informed by learning Ballet as a child, Pilates as a young adult and Qi Gong in recent years.

-This is all reflected in my sequences, which are a combination of slow and progressive Yoga asanas (with a preference for Yin and Restorative poses), Somatic Movement, Qi Gong, Breathwork & Meditation, built around a strong theme.
+This is all reflected in my sequences, which are a combination of slow and progressive Yoga asanas, Somatic Movement, Qi Gong, Breathwork & Meditation, built around a strong theme.

 Classes Offered

-After offering a first series of 8 classes a few months ago at One Down Dog, the studio where I have done most of my training, I am now offering a similar series of 8 classes online, starting mid-April.
+After offering a first series of 8 classes a few months ago at One Down Dog, the studio where I have done most of my training, I am offered a similar series of 8 classes online, this past spring.

-Classes will be offered live on Sundays at 11am PST, 2pm EST, 8pm CEST.
-Class will last one hour, the zoom room will open 15 minutes prior to class and we may chat about our experience afterwards.
+Classes are offered live on Sundays at 11am PST, 2pm EST, 8pm CEST.
+Class lasts one hour, the zoom room opens 15 minutes prior to class and we may chat about our experience afterwards.

 Pay What You Can